getsolus/solus-site.github.io/content/blog/solus-3-released.md

 Solus ships with our brand new release of the Budgie 10.x series, Budgie 10.4, as well as introducing our new branding defaults, adopting the stunning Adapta GTK Theme and Papirus Icon Theme, as well as complementing those design changes by adopting the Noto Sans font.
 We've also moved the primary panel from the top of the display to the bottom and tweaked panel widget spacing to make Budgie feel more spacious.

 Whether it was implementing features, fixes, or improving / expanding translations, the Budgie community was integral to this Budgie release.
-So thank you to everyone that has contributed, whether it was features or fixes, reporting issues, or improving translations.
+So thank you to everyone that has contributed.

 ### Animations